xbogetti/ProDy_tutorials/ProDy_GNM/README.md

-The tutorial prody_gnm_quick_start.py is a python script to prepare you with a quick start
+The tutorial prody_gnm_quick_start.py is a python script to prepare you with minimal commands for calculating GNM normal modes of a given structure, saving the models, and a quick plotting scripts for visualizing the mode profiles.
+If you are interested in a comprehensive set of GNM functions and ProDy plotting function, please follow the comprehensive notebook tutorial: prody_gnm.ipynb and also the ProDy website.